brigil/Bookmark/README.md

 ## Overview of the project

 ```
-Bookmark is a website that alows you to see recomended books, search for a books, and add a book to the database.
+Bookmark is a website that alows you to see recomended books, search for books, and add a book to the database.
-From there you can see more details on the book you search and select, and you can add the book to your "favorites" on your account.
+From there you can see more details on the book you search and select.
+You can also add the book to your "favorites" section on your account.
 ```

 ## User story